bens4lsu/theskinny-publish/Content/blog2/my-platform.md

 But like I said, I am interested in the entertainment value of a political debate.
 So I recently did a <a href="http://www.technorati.com/search" target="_blank">Technorati search</a> on the phrases "Dick Chaney" and "LSU" to read up on the local argument about whether he should or shouldn't have been invited to speak at this year's commencement.

 Apparently, I'm not the only one who is non-political around here.  the only result in a 40-million page search was <a href="http://blog.myspace.com/index.cfm?fuseaction=blog.view&friendID=20797959&blogID=123794326" target="_blank">one guy's myspace entry</a>, which pretty much just says that he's part of that whole graduation ceremony.
 I'm still baffled.
-There's not <i>one single blogger</i> out there who wants to criticize or defend LSU for having Chaney as a speaker?
+There's not *one single blogger* out there who wants to criticize or defend LSU for having Chaney as a speaker?
 That's unbelievable.

 It's become clear to me that I should run the country, no matter how difficult it will be to run for president with old pictures of me flexing my muscles in Kathy Michael's panties floating around.
 So here's a quick and dirty idea about my platform:

-<ul><li><b>Dick Chaney</b>:  Go ahead and euthanize the old bastard.
+<ul><li>**Dick Chaney**:  Go ahead and euthanize the old bastard.
 Actually, why not eliminate the vice president position altogether?
 Their only job is to break ties in the Senate and step in when the president croaks.
 How about we just say that Senate motions need a 51-49 majority in order to pass, and that Secretary of State steps in when the president gets killed.<br><br>

 So there.
 Including travel, staff, office expenses, etc. I've just saved the government a couple million dollars a year.</li>

-<li><b>Immigration</b>:  Look, we're pretty much all here because our grandparents or their grandparents flocked in when the going got bad in their own countries.
+<li>**Immigration**:  Look, we're pretty much all here because our grandparents or their grandparents flocked in when the going got bad in their own countries.
 And believe it or not, they lived in neighborhoods where few people spoke English.
 And we all turned out okay, didn't we?
 (Actually, we turned into a bunch of fat shits, come to think of it.)<br><br>

 Okay, I concede that we probably don't need millions of illegals coming in each year.
 So make sure people have the chance to come in legally when the going gets bad in their country.
 Immigrants are being hired on construction crews and to clean hotel rooms anyway.
 You might as well make it worthwhile to do legally, so you can collect taxes from them.<br><br>